tegaki-tegaki/progpan/README.md

 ### :heavy_check_mark: A ProgPan should:

 - include all the languages tokens (this is a constant WIP as languages evolve over time!)
-- try to be small & terse
+- try to be small & terse (repeating the same tokens aren't necessary)
-- be easy to read by humans (A human has to scroll through it with relative ease to "judge" the ProgPan)
+- be easy to read by humans (A human has to scroll through it with relative ease to "judge" the ProgPan for whatever usecase they might have!)

 It's somewhat of a balancing act between trying to cram as many tokens into a small space VS giving ample whitespace / breathing room to code that could in _theory_ occur naturally.
 We want to ensure it doesn't devolve into a cryptic "code-golfesque code cacophony".

 ### :x: A ProgPan should not:

 - have to make sense (but bonus points if it does!)
-- work at runtime / be useful
+- have to work at runtime / be useful